princekumar21/princekumar21/README.md

-- 👋 Hi, I’m @princekumar21
+- 👋 Hi, I’m Prince Kumar
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning data structure algorithms ans Web development
+- 🌱 I’m currently learning data structure algorithms and Web development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me through pk41330@gmail.com

 <!---
 princekumar21/princekumar21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.